 1. Manage Your Expectations

 You know your family.
 Don't expect things they can't provide.
 And don't expect things from yourself that you can't manage.
 You know your own tolerance for noise, for crowds and for your family.
 Don't expect more from yourself than you can handle.

 Be realistic about what you can and can't do.
-Not only with your relationships, but also with your feast preparations, be honest with yourself.
+Not only with your relationships, but also with your feast preparations.
+Be honest with yourself.
 Speak your truth to yourself and to the people around you.
 If you can't do something, then speak up and tell someone.
 If you feel overwhelmed, pull back.
+Be honest.

 2. Keep Everything Simple

 The best way to ruin any holiday is to make it as complicated as possible.
 For a perfect Thanksgiving celebration, keep things simple.

 Perhaps everyone would prefer to get together in the evening for pie.
 Maybe no one likes the deep fried turkey Uncle Fred makes.
 Maybe your newly-wed cousin wants to make her own feast.
 Give family members space to explore their preferences.

 Be realistic about what people in your family want, and work from there.
 Perfect doesn't mean complicated.
 Perfect means enjoyable for everyone involved.
 If you don't want to wash dishes all afternoon, consider disposable plates and utensils.
 Eating from a paper plate won't ruin the celebration, and it will leave more time for what really matters.